 You don’t have to be on all the time

-There’s a trap that catches a lot of people, especially early on.
+There’s a trap that catches many people, especially early on in a power exchange relationship.
 We imagine what a Master/slave relationship should look like — endless orders, constant obedience, high protocol from morning to night.
-And then real life arrives.
+But then there’s real life.

 The Master comes home tired.
 The slave had a hard day at work.
 Maintaining something designed for fantasy quickly becomes exhausting for both people.
 And then the guilt sets in: We’re not doing it right.
 We’re failing.